jph425/py_template/README.md

 ## 1. Project Setup
 `requirements.txt` lists all imported dependencies needed to build and run the package.

 `setup.cfg` lists package information used to builds the package.
-Use `pip install -e .` to build.

 `setup.py` vestigial at this point, calls `setuptools.setup()`.
 Otherwise, nothing here.

 `pyproject.toml` build configuration metadata.

+### 1.1 Building and Testing
+ - Build the project locally with `setup -e .`

+ - Run the linter with `flake8 src`

+ - Run the type-checker with `mypy src`

+ - Run the tests with `pytest .`

+ - Run the tests, linter, and type-checker with `tox`

 ## 2. Testing and Automation
 We setup pytest, mypy, and tox here.
 Github actions are also configured to automatically run tests on push and pull-request.